overlordpro-sys/keycool84keyboard/README.md

-## How I made my keyboard from scratch (pretty much)
+## How I Made My Mechanical Keyboard

-A while back I was looking into getting a new mechanical keyboard with linear switches.
-I was kind of tired of the name brand keyboards like Corsair and Logitech, as they were loud and had unlubed switches, making each keypress feel terrible as well.
-After researching a bit, I decided to build my own instead of buying it, as it could be a fun project.
+A few months ago, I was looking into getting a new mechanical keyboard with linear switches.
+I had grown tired of the name brand keyboards like Corsair and Logitech who did not lubricate their switches.
+This made each keypress loud and unsatisfying.
+After doing some research, I decided to build my own instead of buying it.
+Most people who build custom keyboards buy a predesigned PCB.
+However, I wanted to design the PCB myself because I thought it would be fun.
 In the end, that proved true and I learned a lot about the inner workings of mechanical keyboards and PCB design.

 # Design

 The switch layout I chose was the Keycool84 layout, featuring both arrow keys and a function row while still being relatively compact.
-After spending a day or two thinking about how to keep everything together, the design I went with featured a metal plate, 4 bolts, two 3D printed supports for the bolts in the middle layer, and the PCB on the bottom. the bolts would also help to create a slight incline.
+After spending a day or two thinking about how to piece each component together, the design I went with featured a metal plate, 4 M4x10 bolts, two 3D printed supports for the bolts in the middle layer, and the PCB on the bottom.
+The bolts would also serve as a stand and create a slight incline.
 By using supports in between, I could avoid having to 3D print and piece together a large case that mechanical keyboards usually have.
-The arduino would be on the bottom under one of the bolts.
+The Arduino would be placed to the side under one of the bolts.

 ![image](https://user-images.githubusercontent.com/64398319/158050262-5e15bb89-1599-4170-9868-493a6f08a26c.png)
 ![image](https://user-images.githubusercontent.com/64398319/158050263-b1dc7c28-3cb3-4891-8bff-14244251af5b.png)